 - The Monthly Reset Meal: Save $5 from four weekly surpluses to enjoy a meal out or a premium store-bought vegan item.
 This psychological reset is crucial for adherence.

-- Sunday Prep is Non-Negotiable.
+- Sunday Prep Is Non-Negotiable.
 Protecting this 90-minute block saves hours of midweek cooking and prevents costly convenience purchases.

 - The Instant Pot Goal.
 If possible, save for a multi-cooker.
 It renders dry beans quick and convenient, potentially eliminating the need for canned varieties and increasing your savings long-term.

-Intelligently Scaling Your Budget:
+Intelligently Scaling Your Budget

 This $25 vegan meal plan per week is your nutritional foundation.
 As finances allow, enhance it strategically: